-Written and directed by Christopher Nolan, this movie is a great example that if the maker knows his/her craft how effective and subtly captivating a non linear narrative structure can be.
+Written and directed by Christopher Nolan, this movie is a great example that if the maker knows his/her craft how effective and subtly captivating a nonlinear narrative structure can be.
 Leonard, an ex-insurance investigator who can no longer build new memories because of anterograde amnesia, is on a mission to seek revenge of his wife’s murder.
-Because of his unique problem he takes help of polaroid photographs.
+Because of his unique problem he takes the help of polaroid photographs.
 This movie will take us back to those days when Kodak and Nikon’s polaroid camera were a thing.
-Memento is the first feature movie of Christopher Nolan’s genius movies saga.
-This movie is not only just another rewatchable during these free time but can also be a nice lesson to aspiring movie makers.
+Memento is the first feature movie of Christopher Nolan’s genius movie saga.
+This movie is not only just another rewatchable during this free time but can also be a nice lesson to aspiring moviemakers.

 The Shawshank Redemption (1994)